World Media Independence Day

-World Press Freedom Day which is celebrated worldwide on 3 May and is known as Media Independence day.
-In December 1993, World Press Freedom Day has proclaimed the “Declaration of Windhoek” by the UN General Assembly, followed by the recommendation of UNESCO’s General Conference.
+World Press Freedom Day which is celebrated worldwide on 3 May, is known as Media Independence day which advocates the fundamental factor in freedom of speech.
+In December 1993, World Press Freedom Day was proclaimed by the “Declaration of Windhoek” by the UN General Assembly, followed by the recommendation of UNESCO’s General Conference.
 Since then, the third of May is observed as the anniversary of the Declaration of Windhoek and is celebrated worldwide as World Press Freedom Day, also known in other words as Media Independence Day.

-This day is a great day for media and an opportunity to, celebrate the fundamental principles of press freedom, evaluate the state of press freedom all over the world, defend the media from the attack on their independence, and to pay homage to journalists who have lost their lives in the line of duty.
+This day is a great day for media and an opportunity to, celebrate the fundamental principles of press freedom, evaluate the state of press freedom all over the world, defend the media from the attack on their independence, and pay homage to journalists who have lost their lives in the line of duty.

 The Nepalese media these days is at the crossroad of two paths mainly the one pursued by the state government which intimidates freedom of expression and speech challenging the very existence of independent professional media.
 While the other path being pursued by the media community itself, in fact, a difficult path of strong and relentless struggle.

 Nepalese journalists face threats and intimidation, and sometimes even detention by the state as well as ruling parties almost every day, which has tended a small handful of media personnel to do Yellow Journalism too because of the threat opposed to them.